chrisnoonan98675/site/xl-release/how-to/change-the-admin-password.markdown

 To change the password of the built-in XL Release `admin` user:

-1. Create a temporary file called `user.xml` with the following content.
-Replace `NEW_PASSWORD` with your desired password.
-Note that the new password cannot be `admin`.
+1. Create a temporary file called `user.xml` with the following content:

         <user admin="true">
             <username>admin</username>
             <password>NEW_PASSWORD</password>
         </user>

+     Replace `NEW_PASSWORD` with your desired password.
+Note that the new password cannot be `admin`.

 1. From a command prompt or terminal, execute the following REST API call:

         curl -uUSER:PASS -X PUT -H "content-type:application/XML" "http://IP:PORT/security/user/admin" -d@/tmp/user.xml

+    Replace `NEW_PASSWORD` with the password that you set in the XML file.
 Replace `IP` and `PORT` with the IP address and port number where your XL Release server is running.
-Replace `/tmp/user.xml` with the path to your XML file.
+Replace `/tmp/user.xml` with the path to the XML file.

 1. Stop the XL Release server.
 1. Open `<XL_RELEASE_HOME>/conf/xl-release-server.conf` and add the new `admin` password as follows: